Andy Reid: Patrick Mahomes era (2018–present)

-2018 saw new success for Reid and the Chiefs.
+The 2018 season saw new success for Reid and the Chiefs.
 Aided by the MVP season of quarterback Patrick Mahomes in his first year as the primary starter, the Chiefs finished the regular season as the AFC's top seed for the first time since 1997 and the first time with Reid as head coach by matching 2016's 12–4 record.
 Reid also extended the franchise record for consecutive division titles through clinching the AFC West for a third straight year.
 The Chiefs subsequently ended their home playoff losing streak by defeating the Indianapolis Colts 31–13 in the Divisional Round, the first postseason win at home since 1993.
 With the victory, the Chiefs hosted the AFC Championship for the first time in franchise history, which they lost 37–31 to the eventual Super Bowl LIII champion New England Patriots in overtime.

 During the season, Reid recorded his 200th victory to become one of only nine NFL head coaches to win 200 games.
 With his 206th win at the end of the regular season, Reid also surpassed Marty Schottenheimer for the most wins of an NFL head coach to not win a championship.

 The Chiefs again finished 12–4 in 2019 to win the AFC West for a fourth consecutive year and after defeating the Houston Texans 51–31 in the Divisional Round, hosted the AFC Championship for a second consecutive year.
 Upon securing an appearance in Super Bowl LIV with their 35–24 victory over the Tennessee Titans, Reid became one of only seven head coaches to lead two different franchises to a Super Bowl and the Chiefs made their first Super Bowl appearance since Super Bowl IV in 1970.
 The 15-year gap between Reid's first and second Super Bowls is the second longest after Dick Vermeil's 19 years.
 The Chiefs went on to defeat the San Francisco 49ers 31–20, earning the franchise their first Super Bowl victory in 50 years and Reid's first as a head coach.

 Reid signed a contract extension with the Chiefs during their bye week in the 2020 season.
 At the time, the Chiefs were leading the AFC West with an 8–1 record.
 Three weeks later, they became the first AFC team to secure a playoff berth for the season.
 Kansas City finished with a league-best 14–2 record to secure the AFC's top seed.
 The 14–2 record marked the best in franchise history, in addition to being Reid's best as a head coach.
 During the postseason, the Chiefs defeated the Cleveland Browns 22–17 in the divisional round and the Buffalo Bills 38–24 in the AFC Championship to advance to Super Bowl LV against the Tampa Bay Buccaneers, their second consecutive Super Bowl appearance.
 The game ended in a 31–9 loss, with the Chiefs failing to score a touchdown and losing by double-digits for the first time under Mahomes.